deneha/azure-guidance/best-practices-api-implementation.md

 6. Configure policies for each web API.
 Policies govern aspects such as whether cross-domain calls should be allowed, how to authenticate clients, whether to convert between XML and JSON data formats transparently, whether to restrict calls from a given IP range, usage quotas, and whether to limit the call rate.
 Policies can be applied globally across the entire product, for a single web API in a product, or for individual operations in a web API.

-You can find full details describing how to perform these tasks on the [API Management](http://azure.microsoft.com/en-us/services/api-management/) page on the Microsoft website.
+You can find full details describing how to perform these tasks on the [API Management](http://azure.microsoft.com/services/api-management/) page on the Microsoft website.
 The Azure API Management Service also provides its own REST interface, enabling you to build a custom interface for simplifying the process of configuring a web API.
 For more information, visit the [Azure API Management REST API Reference](https://msdn.microsoft.com/library/azure/dn776326.aspx) page on the Microsoft website.

-> **Tip**: Azure provides the Azure Traffic Manager which enables you to implement failover and load-balancing, and reduce latency across multiple instances of a web site hosted in different geographic locations.
+> [AZURE.TIP] Azure provides the Azure Traffic Manager which enables you to implement failover and load-balancing, and reduce latency across multiple instances of a web site hosted in different geographic locations.
 You can use Azure Traffic Manager in conjunction with the API Management Service; the API Management Service can route requests to instances of a web site through Azure Traffic Manager.
 For more information, visit the [About Traffic Manager Load Balancing Methods](https://msdn.microsoft.com/library/azure/dn339010.aspx) page on the Microsoft website.

 > In this structure, if you are using custom DNS names for your web sites, you should configure the appropriate CNAME record for each web site to point to the DNS name of the Azure Traffic Manager web site.